Navy North

 Navy North is located in the South Coast region of California, on the outer Point Loma Peninsula in San Diego.
 This site is located on a Navy base, and receives few visitors due to access restrictions and high coastal bluffs.
 This gently sloping site consists of moderately uneven terrain, containing relatively few large crevices and folds.

-Long-Term MARINe surveys at Navy North were established in 1995, and were previously done by University of California Santa Barbara, but are currently done by Cabrillo National Monument.
+Long-Term Monitoring Surveys at Navy North were established in 1995, and were previously done by University of California Santa Barbara, but are currently done by Cabrillo National Monument.
 Long-Term monitoring surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Tetraclita (Pink Barnacle), Pollicipes (Goose Barnacle), Mytilus (California Mussel), Silvetia (Golden Rockweed), Red Algal Turf, Phyllospadix (Surfgrass), and Pisaster (Ochre Star).
-Click here to view Long-Term trends at this site.
+For more information see the Long-Term trends at this site.

 Biodiversity Surveys were done in 2012.
 The Biodiversity Survey grid encompasses one section that is approximately 20 meters (along shore) x 25 meters (seaward).
-Click here to view Biodiversity Survey findings at this site.
+For more information see the Biodiversity Survey findings at this site.

 For more information about Navy North, please contact Jessica Curran (jessica.j.curran.civ@us.navy.mil) or Erica Pollard (erica.a.pollard2.civ@us.navy.mil).